dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

 ## Override the default template

-If the default components on the `TitleBar` control do not meet your needs, you can also override the default control template to fully customize the title bar:
+If the default components on the `TitleBar` control do not meet your needs, you can also override the default control template to fully customize the title bar behavior:

 ```xml
  <TitleBar.ControlTemplate>